-In addition to cohort studies, for update #1 we also reviewed results from the ongoing national DAWN study (through 2001) and from epidemiologic data in the state of Oregon regarding methadone-related deaths.
-The DAWN study reports "mentions" of drug-related visits for various prescription and non-prescription opioids in emergency departments across the U.S. This study reported increased numbers of oxycodone, hydrocodone, and methadone mentions between 1994 and 2001.
-Because this study does not report the underlying clinical condition of patients, however, and does not distinguish between long- or short-acting opioids or different modes of administration (intravenous vs. oral vs. other), it is not possible to evaluate comparative risk of long-acting opioids in patients with chronic non-cancer pain from these data.
-Furthermore, in order to assess the comparative risk of various long-acting opioids, it is necessary to utilize some estimate of the rate of overall use (e.g., the number of prescriptions or amount dispensed), which the DAWN report does not provide.
-A previously published paper using data from this same study did not find evidence that emergency department mentions of various opioid analgesics were disproportionate to estimates in changes in prescribing patterns.
+The ongoing Drug Abuse Warning Network (DAWN) study reports "mentions" of drugrelated visits for various prescription and non-prescription opioids in emergency departments across the U.S.69 Because this study does not report the underlying clinical condition of patients, however, and does not distinguish between long- or short-acting opioids or different modes of administration (intravenous vs. oral vs. other), it is not possible to evaluate comparative risk of long-acting opioids in patients with chronic non-cancer pain from these data.
+Furthermore, in order to assess the comparative risk of various long-acting opioids, it is necessary to utilize some estimate of the rate of overall use (e.g., the number of prescriptions or amount dispensed).1 The most recent (from 1997 through 2002) published data from the DAWN study found that rates of mentions for any fentanyl compound increased by 641%, any morphine compound by 113%, and any oxycodone compound by 347%, while prescribing as measured by grams distributed (according to the Automation of Reports and Consolidated Orders System database) increased by 214%, 66%, and 383%, respectively.61 grams/100,000 persons between 1997 and 2001).26 Approximately 28% of the deaths occurred in patients being treated for chronic pain.

-Results published by the Office of Communicable Disease and Epidemiology on methadone deaths in the state of Oregon from 1999 through 2002 indicate that although the number of methadone deaths increased from 23 in 1999 to 103 in 2002, the number of deaths appeared roughly proportionate to the increase in methadone distribution (5-fold increase in grams/100,000 persons between 1997 and 2001).
-Approximately 28% of the deaths occurred in patients being treated for chronic pain.
+Results published by the Office of Communicable Disease and Epidemiology on methadone deaths in the state of Oregon from 1999 through 2002 indicate that although the number of methadone deaths increased from 23 in 1999 to 103 in 2002, the number of deaths appeared roughly proportionate to the increase in methadone distribution (5-fold increase in